gauravmm/HierarchicalPcb/README.md

 4. Select which hierarchical sheets you want to enforce the layout of, and configure which footprint to use as the anchor for each sub-PCB.
 5. Click OK and watch the magic happen.

+If you wish to see a project that uses this, check out [AngloDox, my keyboard project](https://github.com/gauravmm/AngloDox/).

 ### Details of the placement algorithm

 The algorithm works as follows: